FXinnovation/fx-python-migration-factory-scripts/README.md

 * `MF_ENDPOINT_CONFIG_FILE`: The location of endpoint config file
 * `MF_WINDOWS_USERNAME`: The Windows username to connect to source host
 * `MF_WINDOWS_PASSWORD`: The Windows password to connect to source host

+Also supported for edge cases:

+* `MF_CONFIG_FILE`: Path of the YAML main configuration file
+* `MF_ENDPOINT_CONFIG_FILE`: Path of the YAML configuration file containing endpoints configuration
+* `MF_DEFAULTS_CONFIG_FILE`: Path of the YAML configuration file containing default values and environments

 You can also use the command `source mf_setup_environment` to set all these environment variables